 - The "tone from the top" matters - it's imperative that senior managers are good role models and never undermine our anti-bribery and anti-corruption (ABAC) agenda

-- Don't offer cash or anything of value to a foreign public official or anyone closely related to them - in this example, donations were made to a political campaigns, an official received an iPhone, and cash payments were made in a sports bag.
+- Don't offer cash or anything of value to a foreign public official or anyone closely related to them - in this example, donations were made to a political campaign, an official received an iPhone, and cash payments were made in a sports bag.
 Development money and payments were also made via trusts and shell companies managed by close relatives and family members.

 - Don't put profits before principles - don't buy the line that "We have to do it to compete" or "because our competitors will".
 Evidence shows that firms with poor anti-corruption ratings have just 5% higher sales growth and lower profitability.
 There is also a 28% higher chance of facing a scandal in the media.
 That boat has, er, already sailed for those implicated here.

 - Don't ignore red flags - in this case, payments were made to third parties, shell companies and a number of intermediaries were involved, and payments were invoiced as "consultancy fees" although those involved appeared to perform no particular service